 If the fair value of the reporting unit exceeds its carrying value, goodwill is not impaired and no further testing is performed.
-If the carrying value of the reporting unit exceeds its fair value, then a second step must be performed, and the implied fair value of the reporting unit's goodwill must be determined and compared to the carrying value of the reporting unit's goodwill.
-If the carrying value of a reporting unit's goodwill exceeds its implied fair value, then an impairment loss equal to the difference will be recorded.
-In accordance with applicable accounting guidance, prior to performing the two step evaluation, an assessment of qualitative factors may be performed to determine whether it is more likely than not that the fair value of a reporting unit exceeds the carrying value.
-If it is determined that it is unlikely that the carrying value exceeds the fair value, the Company is not required to complete the two step goodwill impairment evaluation.
+If the carrying value of the reporting unit exceeds its fair value, then a quantitative evaluation must be performed.
+If the carrying value of a reporting unit's goodwill exceeds its fair value, then an impairment loss equal to the difference will be recorded.
+In accordance with applicable accounting guidance, prior to performing the quantitative evaluation, an assessment of qualitative factors may be performed to determine whether it is more likely than not that the fair value of a reporting unit exceeds the carrying value.
+If it is determined that it is unlikely that the carrying value exceeds the fair value, the Company is not required to complete the quantitative goodwill impairment evaluation.
 The selection and assessment of qualitative factors used to determine whether it is more likely than not that the fair value of a reporting unit exceeds the carrying value involves management judgment.

-Envestnet completed its annual goodwill impairment test as of October 31, 2016 for the fiscal year ended December 31, 2016.
+Envestnet completed its annual goodwill impairment test as of October 31, 2017 for the fiscal year ended December 31, 2017.
 At that date, Envestnet determined it was appropriate to aggregate certain components of the same operating segment into a single reporting unit.
 The Company has concluded that it has two reporting units.
 Envestnet also determined that it was more likely than not that the fair value of its reporting units exceeded the carrying value and concluded that goodwill was not impaired.
-As a result, the Company did not perform the two step goodwill impairment evaluation.
+As a result, the Company did not perform the quantitative goodwill impairment evaluation.